MIT 24-Hour Challenge 2025 presents:

 For 55+ years, the MIT Community Service Fund (CSF) has served as MIT’s “home team” for community service, collaboration, and partnership, turning our commitment to equity into impact for our neighbors.

-The CSF empowers students, staff, and faculty to carry out service initiatives by applying their leadership skills and creative problem-solving approaches to community needs.
+The CSF empowers students, staff, faculty, and retirees to carry out service initiatives by applying their leadership skills and creative problem-solving approaches to community needs.
 CSF also provides reliable financial support to local nonprofits with MIT volunteers.

 Examples of CSF’s wide range of service initiatives aimed at addressing equity include: